At Towson University, learning isn’t limited to traditional undergraduate and graduate programs.

 Towson University Continuing and Professional Studies offers those seeking to enhance or start their careers in various fields.
 We offer various courses that prepare students for certifications to jump start careers in Business Management, Information Technology, and Health and Medical Administration.
 Courses are offered in-class as well as online and are available throughout the year for your convenience.

 Registration for courses at Towson University is easy.
-Online registration for every course offered is available online.
+Registration for every course offered is available online.
 Classes can also be registered for by mail if you wish to pay with a check.
 Prior to enrolling in a course, students are encouraged to review all of the registration information.

 The Golden ID Tuition Reduction program extends special privileges to senior citizens, including tuition waivers, use of the library and recreational facilities, and discounts on parking permits.